vprusso/qustop/docs/tutorials.open_problems.rst

    :linenos:
    :start-after: # along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-One can specify the `num_states` parameter to determine how many states are in the ensemble and can also modify the `num_trials` parameter to specify for how many random ensembles should be generated and checked.
+One can specify the :code:`num_states` parameter to determine how many states are in the ensemble and can also modify the :code:`num_trials` parameter to specify for how many random ensembles should be generated and checked.

 For instance, here we can randomly generate a 4-state two-copy ensemble 5 different times: